OlGe404/ansible-collections/README.md

 This ansible collection is useful to streamline and ease the automated installation and configuration of various software packages on unix-like operating systems (popular linux distros and macOS).

-Most roles are tested on these linux distros (when applicable):
+Roles are tested on these linux distros (when applicable):

 * Ubuntu: 24.04 (noble numbat)
 * Debian: 12 (bookworm)